Important update for WSUS 4.0 (KB 3095113)

 If you are content to wipe and load images for Windows 10 in order to stay on a current build, then simply do not enable sync of Upgrades in your WSUS, and do what you usually do to upgrade your Windows builds.
 However, if you ever intend to deploy Windows 10 and fully enable Windows as a service for your enterprise, then you'll want to deploy the recent patch.
 Furthermore, the safest route is to enable sync of Upgrades in your WSUS only after you have installed this patch on all WSUS 4.0 servers that service Windows 10 machines in your environment.

 Your 1511 upgrade experience

-The Windows 10 1511 feature upgrade will be available via WSUS in the next 1-2 weeks (which is when you’ll see the new Upgrades classification), and it will apply to Windows 10 RTM as well as Windows 7 and Windows 8.1 machines.
+The Windows 10 1511 feature update is available via WSUS today, and it will apply to Windows 10 RTM as well as Windows 7 and Windows 8.1 machines.
 If you are upgrading from Windows 10 RTM, then the process is highly automated: it will skip the application provisioning stage and all setup steps that require user interaction, and will preserve file associations and other settings by default.
 Upgrading from Windows 7 and Windows 8.1 via WSUS will require some end user interaction because the entire platform is changing, not just a build.